celestemods-com/CelesteMods/README.md

     c.
 Open your web browser and navigate to `http://localhost:3000`.
 It may take several seconds to load, especially if the server is still booting up.

+### Local Development

+1. Each time you open up the project, you must start up the MySQL server and the local development server (see above).

+2. When you make changes in the code, the page in your browser will usually update automatically.
+Occasionally a manual page refresh will be required.

+3. You will likely need to install the [React Developer Tools](https://react.dev/learn/react-developer-tools) browser extension.

 ## Additional Documentation

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.